Updated April 2020

 External security evaluations are important and make 1Password a better, safer product.
 In addition to the third-party security audits that we specifically request, many security professionals evaluate 1Password independently.
-One such recent evaluation has brought renewed attention to the memory management of password managers like 1Password, which has presented us with an opportunity to discuss memory management and memory safety.
+One such evaluation in 2019 brought renewed attention to the memory management of password managers like 1Password, which has presented us with an opportunity to discuss memory management and memory safety.

 The most important thing to know is that the issue described in the report is only a threat to a computer that is already compromised.
 If your computer is not compromised, you aren’t affected by the issue.